TopTenAIAgents.co.uk Logo TopTenAIAgents

 Introduction & Market Context

-These aren't the clunky chatbots from five years ago that made everyone want to throw their phone at a wall.
-Modern AI support agents use large language models (the same tech behind ChatGPT) to actually understand what you're asking.
-Here's what they can do:
+Not the clunky chatbots from five years ago that made everyone want to throw their phone at a wall.
+Modern AI support agents use large language models (the same technology behind ChatGPT) to actually understand what customers mean.
+Here's what they can genuinely do in 2025:

 • Understand what you mean: They get UK English, regional accents, and when someone from Yorkshire says "nowt" instead of "nothing"